 Vietnam is still a rising star

-Personal consumption will grow by only about 3% in 2023, half the historical average.
-While the overall unemployment rate remains low, job growth has slowed and news of mass layoffs in manufacturing suggest the labor market has not yet returned to pre-pandemic levels.
+In 2023, personal consumption will grow by only about 3%, half the historical average.
+While the overall unemployment rate remains low, job growth has slowed and news of mass layoffs in manufacturing suggests the labor market has not yet returned to pre-pandemic levels.

 Part of the negative impact on personal consumption growth is due to the effect of asset value fluctuations due to the cyclical weakness in the real estate sector, and part is due to major changes in consumer behavior since the pandemic.

-Consumers tend to be wary of economic volatility, which increases their propensity to save.
+Consumers tend to be wary of economic fluctuations, which increases their propensity to save.
 While 2023 data is not yet available, the significantly higher savings rate of 40% in 2022 illustrates this trend.

-Looking at Vietnam's labor market, the unemployment rate remains low at 2.3% but employment growth is slowing in 2023 and is still heading towards, not yet fully recovered.
-HSBC Global Research also notes that a part of Vietnam's labor market is concentrated in the informal sector, which is also a trend that is no longer too new in ASEAN.
-This rate in the textile and garment manufacturing sector accounts for nearly half and even in some tourism-related service industries up to 60%.
+Looking at Vietnam's labor market, the unemployment rate remains low at 2.3% but employment growth has slowed in 2023 and is still heading towards, not yet fully recovered.
+HSBC Global Research also noted that a part of Vietnam's labor market is concentrated in the informal sector, which is also a trend that is no longer too new in ASEAN.
+This rate in the textile manufacturing sector accounts for nearly half and even in some tourism-related service industries up to 60%.

 However, each sector is different as the recovery has not been entirely uniform.
-Industries that provide large employment sources such as textiles and footwear have not yet fully recovered from the difficult period.
-Asia is still in the early stages of the trade recovery as we need more evidence of a sustainable recovery supported by strong support from major economies around the world.
+Industries that provide large employment sources such as textiles and footwear have not completely escaped the difficult period.
+Asia is still in the early stages of the trade recovery as we need more evidence to see a stable and sustainable recovery thanks to strong support from major economies around the world.

 The favorable outlook has even prompted the Vietnam National Administration of Tourism to set an ambitious target for this year of 17-18 million foreign visitors, close to the record high of 2019, aiming for total revenue of VND840 trillion (8% of GDP), exceeding the 2019 figure.
 However, competition for tourism in the region is increasingly fierce.